AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 <br>

+<p>Step 1.</p>

-1. Ensure you have Java `11` or above installed in your Computer.
+Ensure you have Java `11` or above installed in your Computer.
    * To check if you have this installed or for instructions on how to install, refer to our FAQ [here](#frequently-asked-questions).

 <br>

+<p>Step 2.</p>

-2. Download the latest `clientbook.jar` [here](https://github.com/AY2021S2-CS2103T-W15-2/tp/releases/tag/v1.4).
+Download the latest `clientbook.jar` [here](https://github.com/AY2021S2-CS2103T-W15-2/tp/releases/tag/v1.4).

 <br>

+<p>Step 3.</p>

-3. Copy the file to the folder (we will be referring to this folder as the _home folder_) where you want to store the ClientBook application and your client information.
+Copy the file to the folder (we will be referring to this folder as the _home folder_) where you want to store the ClientBook application and your client information.

 <br>

+<p>Step 4.</p>

-4. Double-click the downloaded `clientbook.jar` file in your home folder to start the app.
+Double-click the downloaded `clientbook.jar` file in your home folder to start the app.
 The screen below should appear in a few seconds.
    * Alternatively, for those who are tech-savvy, you can launch the application via Command Prompt in Windows or Terminal in Mac OS/Linux using the following command: `java -jar clientbook.jar`.
    * Note how the app contains some sample data.